3rd Summer School on Theory, Mechanisms and Hierarchical Modeling of Climate Dynamics: Tropical Oceans, ENSO and their teleconnections | (smr 3727)

 Applicants are required to submit 'Research Abstract'.A number of abstracts will be selected for a contributed talk or for a poster session.
 During the application please make sure to use our templates to format your abstract in PDFs.
 Templates are available below for download.

 Accepted participants will be able to attend in remote or — strictly following Italian sanitary rules as they will be applicable at the time of the school, and depending on the very limited number of available places — in person.
-As regards the COVID-19 policy, we advise to follow the updated rules available on the ICTP page Access Guidelines for Visitors.

 Grants: A limited number of grants are available to support the attendance of selected participants, with priority given to participants from developing countries.
 There is no registration fee.